REGULAR FITNESS SESSIONS

 Fitness is not an exam; you cannot cram it all in at the end.

 It is your responsibility as an active referee to attain and maintain a level of fitness appropriate to the level at which you referee.

-This also gives you an excuse to avoid the enraged manager !!!!
+- gradually slow down to long stride walking then down to normal walking (This also gives you an excuse to avoid the enraged manager!)

 Follow these simple Training Guidelines to improve your fitness and remain free from injury.

 1. Don't work too hard too soon.
 Improvements in fitness take time.
 If you rush your progression you may injure yourself.
 The primary objective is that you stay injury free, so don't over-train.